-ETP LLC is a limited liability company.
+LE GP, LLC is a limited liability company.
 As a result, our earnings or losses, to the extent not included in a taxable subsidiary, for federal and state income tax purposes are included in the tax returns of the individual members.
 Net earnings for financial statement purposes may differ significantly from taxable income reportable to members as a result of differences between the tax basis and financial reporting basis of assets and liabilities.

-We are generally not subject to income tax.
-We are, however, subject to a statutory requirement that our non-qualifying income (including income such as derivative gains from trading activities, service income, tank rentals and others) cannot exceed 10% of our total gross income, determined on a calendar year basis under the applicable income tax provisions.
-If the amount of our non-qualifying income exceeds this statutory limit, we would be taxed as a corporation.
+ETP, as a publicly-traded limited partnership, is generally not subject to income tax.
+ETP is, however, subject to a statutory requirement that its non-qualifying income (including income such as derivative gains from trading activities, service income, tank rentals and others) cannot exceed 10% of its total gross income, determined on a calendar year basis under the applicable income tax provisions.
+If the amount of ETP's non-qualifying income exceeds this statutory limit, it would be taxed as a corporation.
 Accordingly, certain activities that generate non-qualified income are conducted through taxable corporate subsidiaries ("C corporations").
 These C corporations are subject to federal and state income tax and pay the income taxes related to the results of their operations.
-For the six months ended February 28, 2007 our non-qualifying income did not, or was not expected to, exceed the statutory limit.
+For the year ended February 28, 2007, ETP's non-qualifying income did not, or was not expected to, exceed the statutory limit.